Circle Calc: find c, d, a, r

 Draw two perpendicular lines across the circle.
 Mark the points where they intersect with the circle.

 Draw a straight line through the points.
-It's the diameter of the circle.
+This is the diameter of the circle.

 You can find the center of a circle by: